junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 ## Final Notes
 Here is a list of all checks in the rando for assistance, as well as some other useful lists: [Checks](https://docs.google.com/spreadsheets/d/e/2PACX-1vTk6waI_Ymz1SiK90FnF1b2hDCgdZCVTrhFAX-O2-K_ovf0R3HA07AI90D5vQXPKrYBoMxH4Zu7tclx/pubhtml)

 At this point everything in the game should be randomized other than quest rewards, which I ultimately decided weren't worth it and flagged most of the quests as completed on startup (a majority of the quest rewards are pretty meh and the quests are mostly about building rep for the "good ending" and the few quest rewards that were decent were added to the shuffle and have the potential to still appear).
 The only quest that's tied to logic in any way is defeating Master Kong.
-There is one check tied to the event for beating Master Kong all six times, where he joined the village in the original game, and the quest becomes available when Ricotta is found.
 If you find anything that you think isn't randomized that isn't a quest reward feel free to let me know.
 Locations generally aren't difficult to add.

-The core of the randomizer uses a large script file to drive what items are and what items do, this is much more flexible than simply placing new items in chests.
-Ys 8 chests take a script as an agrument that is then executed on open and this is what's used to give out rewards from the chests.
-To make sure the chests stay closed junk has been filled into every chest that does nothing, this is why you see an initial chest popup before the actual item you get.
-I would love to find a way to supress the initial chest message.
-I spent some time dissecting the chest function in Cheat Engine looking for a way to do this but didn't find one.
-If you'd like to look into this then let me know and I can provide some of the notes I took on the game's chest function.
+There are hints that are always on:
+- If you speak with Dogi and select intercepts you'll get a list of items Dogi will reward for each stage you've unlocked.
+- Once you get Ricotta you can speak with her to see what rewards Master Kong has for each character you've found and what you get for Master Kong joining.
+- Once you get the Fishing Rod you can speak with Shoebill to see what all the fishing rewards are.

+The game now scales the levels for every forced encounter, all bosses and a couple progression specific enemy groups but not Master Kong currently.
+Level scaling is based on the original boss order and their respective levels from the vanilla game with some randomness thrown in because... well it's a randomizer (it just rolls a number within a 5 integer range with the vanilla boss level as a center point).
+In "Release the Psyches" the Psyche bosses have their levels scaled based on the boss encounter that unlocks them.
+Bosses that are logically accessible before you get a second party member have their HP halved.

 The "Seiren Shuffle.exe" can sometimes flag as a virus by windows defender, it's a false positive.
 This is a known issue with pyinstaller's single ".exe" compiles.

-I don't know why but the close method that appJar uses seems kinda sloppy, so the gui seems to always need to have close hit twice to actually close.
-The extra "Yes/No" close menus is for feedback, so you know it did something when you hit close.

 This project is open source and I accept all who would like to help or add to the rando.